All Episodes

 And if we are not that beacon and outpost to every nation, we're cease going to being that for ourselves at some point.

-And what really bothers me, you've heard this before, but I'm just setting the table here.
+And what really bothers me, you've heard this before, but I'm just sitting the table here.

 You understand the conversation.

-I said, the whole idea that that the United States is no different, that the United States is not the solution to world problem, that we are actually the problem, and the only way to solve the problem is for us to get out of it.
+I said, the whole idea that the United States is no different, that the United States is not the solution to world problems, that we are actually the problem, and the only way to solve the problem is for us to get out of it.

-I said, I I find that profoundly upsetting and distressing.
+I said, I find that profoundly upsetting and distressing.

 And that's where we are.

-That's the for Obama to this scuttlebug that Obama is finally gonna just rip the cord, so to speak, and disown Israel and go to the United Nations and let a Security Council resolution or some other kind of resolution actually establish the Middle East peace process results.
+For Obama to this scuttlebug that Obama is finally going to just rip the cord, so to speak, and disown Israel and go to the United Nations and let a Security Council resolution or some other kind of resolution actually establish the Middle East peace process results.

-You have that that that there's only one thing that could be motivating or inspiring, that's hate.
+There's only one thing that could be motivating or inspiring, and that's hate.

-Now the the monkey wrench that the Iranians have thrown in the deal.
+Now, the monkey wrench that the Iranians have thrown in the deal, here we were.

-and then predictably at the last moment, the Iranians threw in a monkey wrench, and they refused to allow any inspection or to give up any of the nuclear material that has been created to date so that it could not be used for the creation of a nuclear weapon.
+And then predictably at the last moment, the Iranians threw in a monkey wrench and they refused to allow any inspection or to give up any of the nuclear material that has been created to date so that it could not be used for the creation of a nuclear war.

 Even Putin, even the Russians came in and they promised, okay, look, we'll hold your material in escrow, so to speak.

-And the Iranians said no, no way, no-how, not gonna do it.
+And the Iranians said, no, no way, no how, not going to do it.

-And the regime, uh Obama administration caught flat-footed with this latest development.
+And the regime, Obama administration, caught flat-footed with this latest development.

 More details coming up.

-New York Times has a big story on it, and and they are clearly not happy either.
+New York Times has a big story on it, and they are clearly not happy either because everybody thought we were on a slam dunk.

 The Middle East is a mess.